 Fishing here is heavily influenced by our large tides.
 The difference in water level between low and high

 tide can be as much as 8 feet.
 Fish prefer moving water, so action is usually slow when the water is “slack”

 at dead high or dead low.
 The timing of the tides changes every day; consult

 Hiring a professional guide is a great way to enhance one’s fishing experience and learn about our local

 waters.
-Blue Water Tackle Shop books five different
+Blue Water Tackle Shop books several different

 private fishing charters, with methods and species targeted

 varying depending on the boat and duration of the trip.